 - Cruel Mercy: Sparing someone's life to a worse fate isn't really nice at all.

-- Cruel to Be Kind: A horrible action is really a kind act.
+- Cruel to Be Kind: A hero's horrible action is really a kind act.

 - Cynical Mentor: A mentor who doesn't care much about the hero, but mentors them anyways.